gocd/docs.go.cd/introduction/concepts_in_go.md

 <a name="materials"/>
 # Materials and triggers <span class="header smaller">(or "*When* do these tasks, jobs, stages and pipelines run?")</span>

 A material is a cause for a pipeline to run.
 Often, it is a source code material repository (Git, SVN, Mercurial, etc).
-The Go Server continuously polls configured materials and when a new change or commit is found, the corresponding pipelines are run or "triggered".
+The GoCD Server continuously polls configured materials and when a new change or commit is found, the corresponding pipelines are run or "triggered".

 There are different kinds of materials.
 Here's an example of a Git material.
 When a commit is made to the repository configured in the Git material,